You don’t have to live in San Francisco

 As it turns out, there is food in Kansas City.
 A large amount of great food offered by many restaurants. grocery stores, local shops, and farmers markets.
 But the comment highlights a block in some minds.
 That there are only a few places in the world where it is desirable to live and that number is very small: New York City, San Francisco, Los Angeles, London, Paris, Tokyo, etc. If you live in some mid-sized city in flyover country you might as well be dead.
 You probably will be dead once you starve or the roaming packs of wolves and buffalo herds (this is an actual fear expressed by a friend of ours in NYC) get you!

-When putting together our plan we noticed something big staring us in the face.
+When putting together our plan for financial independence we noticed something big staring us in the face.
 We could cut back on many expenses, but the price of our house was always going to be a huge problem.
-Even with all our optimizations we were still going to have to pay almost $6000 a month in interest, principal, property tax, and homeowners insurance.
+Even with all our optimizations, we were still going to have to pay almost $6000 a month in interest, principal, property tax, and homeowners insurance.
 Sure we could rent, but even renting a similar place would cost almost $4k per month.
-Plugging it into the calculator, we discovered that staying in the Bay Area was adding almost 5 years to our plan – almost all due to housing.
-Even if we wanted to dramatically cut back and move to a 2 bedroom apartment we’d still have 2-3 years added to our timeline vs. less expensive areas of the country.
+Staying in the Bay Area was adding a decade or more to our timeline – almost all due to housing.